 Here you will find information on peculiarities on certain weekdays, tips on interesting combinations and some insider tips.

-We show you selected offers from our partners.
+I show you selected offers from my partners.
 A well-organized transfer, preferential entrance to the sights, expert guides, Rome city passes, concert tickets and much more will make your stay in Rome an unforgettable experience.

-Our proposals are modular.
+My proposals are modular.
 You will find not only the usual attractions such as the Vatican or the Colosseum, but well thought-out suggestions for half a day or a whole day.
 You can combine the itineraries for the morning and the afternoon and put together your individual sightseeing plan.
-In addition, we will discuss the specifics of the individual days of the week in Rome.
+In addition, I will discuss the specifics of the individual days of the week in Rome.

 You’re only a few days in Rome, then you should use your valuable time as well as possible.
 Depending on what you look at and what you want to experience in Rome, you should choose the location of your hotel.
 Termini central station is not really central and you need public transport to get to the center.